homebrew-ffmpeg/homebrew-ffmpeg/README.md

 | `zimg` | z.lib zimg library |

 ## Troubleshooting

+In general, please note that we only provide support for current macOS versions that still receive security updates.
+Beta or pre-release versions as well as legacy versions are not supported.

 When installing a piece of SOFTWARE which is using this FFmpeg distribution, then you may get the following error:
 ```